 #13: Motion Artifacts

 Typical correction for motion is carried out by the use of motion regressors that are obtained by most image registration software.
-An a hoc method for dealing with motion – that can be quite effective – includes visual inspection of the functional images and manually choosing time series signals that clearly contain motion effects that can then be regressed out or “orthogonalized.”
+An a hoc method for dealing with motion – that can be quite effective – include visual inspection of the functional images and manually choosing time series signals that clearly contain motion effects that can then be regressed out or “orthogonalized.”
 Other approaches include image registration and time series “scrubbing.”
 Scrubbing involves automated detection of “outlier” images and eliminating them from analysis.
 Other ways of working around motion have included paradigm designs that involve brief tasks such that any motion from the task itself is able to be identified as a rapid change whereas a change in the hemodynamic response is slow, thus allowing the signals to be separable by their temporal signatures.

 In recent years, an effort has been made to proactively reduce motion effects by tracking optical sensors positioned on the head, and then feeding the position information back to the imaging gradients such that the gradients themselves are slightly adjusted to maintain a constant head position through changing the location or orientation of the imaging volume.
 The primary company selling such capability is KinetiCor.